kanoa20/kanoa20.github.io/docs/lessons-learned/process.md

 ---

-## Step 5: Add balance to your launch checklist
+## Bonus: Add balance to your launch checklist
 Some final thoughts on execution...

 During the **build** and **launch** phase, we should always plan balance in our sprints and release milestones to prevent technical and operational debt from compounding into an insurmountible issue in the future.
 Remember...launching a feature is the starting line, not the finish line.